Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 33.
 Finished week 3 of Sequence Models on Coursera.
 Thoughts: The Trigger Word Detection assignment is one of my favorites of the entire specialization.
 Link: https://bit.ly/2Twm0TO

 Day 34.
 Finished Sequence Models on Coursera with a grade of 98.3%.
-Thoughts: This was, for me anyway, the most challenging course in the serie.
-I had to work hard to grasp some of the concepts, but I feel like a learned a lot.
+Thoughts: This was, for me anyway, the most challenging course in the series.
+I had to work hard to grasp some of the concepts, but I feel like I learned a lot.
 Link: https://bit.ly/2Twm0TO

 Day 35.
 Finished the Deep Learning Specialization on Coursera.
 Thoughts: I'm incredibly grateful to Dr. Andrew Ng for producing the courses in the Deep Learning Specialization.
 He's a gifted thinker, educator, and communicator.
 Highly recommend.
 Link: https://bit.ly/2Twm0TO